 But you may have begun to daydream about a ‘perfect’ person that you’d really rather spend your life with.

 If any of the above resonates with you, please realise that you are not alone!
 Marriage is hard work and we all face difficulties over the years.
 It can be tempting to take what seems to be the ‘easy way out’ and yet the emotional fallout of divorce is far from easy.

 It may be that you’ve tried to talk about particular sticking points in your marriage, and yet, after a short amount of effort from both of you, the old ways of acting and responding re-surface.
-And so you shut down inwardly, thinking the only two choices are to either accept this is the way it is always going to be – or to jump ship.
+And so, inwardly you shut down, thinking the only two choices are to either accept this is the way it is always going to be – or to jump ship.

-For the first 15 years or so of our marriage, my husband and I were apart a lot of the time.
+For the first fifteen years or so of our marriage, my husband and I were apart a lot of the time.
 He worked incredibly long hours in the music industry.
 So I would find I just had to get on with life.
-But this meant I had my own ways of doing things and, while I looked forward all week to the little bit of time he got off, when it came it wasn’t long before he was beginning to annoy me!
+But this meant I had my own ways of doing things, and while I looked forward all week to the little bit of time he got off, when it came, it wasn’t long before he was beginning to annoy me!
 The frustration of waiting all week only to be confronted with an overly wrung out husband, ensured many of his days off were hugely disappointing.

 When things came to a head, we discovered those around were actually really supportive and loving.
 We also found that, having seen our rather public but thankfully brief separation, other couples began seeking us out to share their difficulties.
 We had done things the hard way, and had to start from scratch, visiting counsellors to begin talking properly and deeply with one another again.
 But these couples found that simply talking to others, who gently said it was okay to admit their struggles, helped them enormously.